gavinlyonsrepo/raspberrypi_tempmon/README.md

 Features
 ----------------------

-The program calcautes the ARM CPU and GPU temperature of a Raspberry Pi 2/3 and outputs them in Centigrade together with datetime stamp.
+The program calculates the ARM CPU and GPU temperature of a Raspberry Pi 2/3 and outputs them in Centigrade together with datetime stamp.

 The program has five features
 1. Normal mode - output to screen
-2. Continous mode - oupput to screen
+2. Continous mode - output to screen
-3. logfile mode   - ouput to logfile
+3. logfile mode   - outut to logfile
 4. logfolder mode - output to logfile
 5. mail mode  - output to email